jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 ## How to temporarily clear the screen while executing arbitrary code?

     $ tput smcup
     $ clear
     # arbitrary code
     $ tput rmcup

-The screen is saved with `tput smcup`, then restored with `tput rmcup`.
+The screen is saved with `$ tput smcup`, then restored with `$ tput rmcup`.

 Saving/restoring the screen  is not the primary purpose of  `smcup` and `rmcup`;
-it's just a (here useful) side-effect.
+it's just a – here useful – side-effect.
 The purpose of these capabilities is to  make the terminal enter/leave a mode in which the programs can use the `cup` capability.

-`clear` is used to move the cursor back to home.
+`$ clear` is used to move the cursor back to home.